How I stumbled on the energy (and ecological) crisis

 Although there are dozens of resources that are getting short that could also cause the collapse of civilization as we know it — such as fresh water, rare earth minerals, fish, and good topsoil — oil is the Master Resource that makes everything else possible.
 Oil is the fuel burned by trillions of combustion engines doing the actual work of society by moving goods and harvesting crops.
 The easiest resources, the richest ores, have been used up, so declining oil at a time when all of the remaining resources depend on oil for their extraction while at the same time are remote and difficult to get at — including oil itself — ought to trouble politicians, economists, and so on, but it’s been years now since peak oil was in the mainstream news.

 It’s also hard to believe energy resources are a big problem because newspapers focus on today’s news.
 Possible oil shocks in the future is not a story because it isn’t happening right now.
 Important issues are only covered when there is “news”.
 So the last time the New York Times wrote about nuclear winter was 1991 after Carl Sagan’s book “Nuclear Winter and the End of the Arms Race” came out.
 A more up-to-date paper on nuclear winter wasn’t reported — Robok’s 2007 “Climatic consequences of regional nuclear conflicts”.
-Scientific American did report on this in their January 2010 issue in “South Asian Threat?
+However, Scientific American did report on this in their January 2010 issue in “South Asian Threat?
 Local Nuclear War = Global Suffering.
 Worry has focused on the U.S. versus Russia, but a regional nuclear war between India and Pakistan could blot out the sun, starving much of the human race”.
+But how many people read Scientific American?

 There has never been, and never will be again, a collapse of this magnitude.
 There are way too many factors to predict when, how, and how long the collapse will occur, and the suffering will vary greatly from place to place even within the same nation.

 We’re leaving future generations a pretty crummy world.
 No one is thinking about the grand children, and I suspect that’s because we’re just not wired that way.
 Like other species, we live in the moment, from day to day.
 We have a hard time even imagining being hungry again after a big meal.
-So when you’re tempted to blame someone for our dilemma — oil companies, politicians, economists, the Scientists – remember that it’s really no one’s fault, we inherited our predicament from previous generations who turned to coal, oil, and natural gas when their trees ran out.
+So when you’re tempted to blame someone for our dilemma — oil companies, politicians, economists, scientists – remember that it’s really no one’s fault, we inherited our predicament from previous generations who turned to coal, oil, and natural gas when their trees ran out.

 Whole Grains – an Essential Post-peak Skill (http://wholegrainalice.com/ )